letoram/durden/README.md

 Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.

-e.g. arcan -p /home/myser/content durden
+e.g. arcan -p /home/myuser/stuff durden

+There are numerous other ways for setting this up, see the Arcan wiki and manpages for other namespacing and configuration options.

 Default meta keys are META1: MENU and META2:RSHIFT, look into keybindings.lua for the currently mapped defaults.
 If you don't press any of the META keys